jeremy-shannon/CarND-Path-Planning-Project/README.md

 Using the ego car "planning state", sensor fusion predictions, and Vehicle class methods mentioned above, an optimal trajectory is produced.

 1. Available states are updated based on the ego car's current position, with some extra assistance from immediate sensor fusion data (I think of this similar to ADAS, helping to, for example, prevent "lane change left" as an available state if there is a car immediately to the left).
-2. Each available state is given a target Frenet state (position, velocity, and accleration in both s and d dimensions) based on the current state and the traffic predictions.
+2. Each available state is given a target Frenet state (position, velocity, and acceleration in both s and d dimensions) based on the current state and the traffic predictions.
-3. A quintic polynomial, jerk-minimizing (JMT) trajectory is produced for each available state and target (*note: although this trajectory was used for the final path plan in a previous approach, in the current implementation the JMT trjectory is only a rough estimate of the final trajectory based on the target state and using the `spline.h` library).
+3. A quintic polynomial, jerk-minimizing (JMT) trajectory is produced for each available state and target (*note: although this trajectory was used for the final path plan in a previous approach, in the current implementation the JMT trajectory is only a rough estimate of the final trajectory based on the target state and using the `spline.h` library).
 4. Each trajectory is evaluated according to a set of cost functions, and the trajectory with the lowest cost is selected.
 In the current implementation, these cost functions include:
   - Collision cost: penalizes a trajectory that collides with any predicted traffic trajectories.
   - Buffer cost: penalizes a trajectory that comes within a certain distance of another traffic vehicle trajectory.